vip7057/Fiducial-Marker-Detection-and-Localization-/README.md

 > ![Contours](images/noise_ccc.png)

 - **Why CNNs?:**
-  -Merely using image processing does not achieve the desired robustness.
+  - Merely using image processing does not achieve the desired robustness.
-  -DNNs offer a more robust option to further refine features and improve accuracy.
+  - DNNs offer a more robust option to further refine features and improve accuracy.

 - **Synthetic Dataset Generation:**
-  -Generates synthetic dataset imitating CCC marker contours.
+  - Generates synthetic dataset imitating CCC marker contours.
-  -Saves time and computation by avoiding the preprocessing of thousands of real images(also hard to acquire).
+  - Saves time and computation by avoiding the preprocessing of thousands of real images(also hard to acquire).
-  -Enables efficient model training and robust feature extraction.
+  - Enables efficient model training and robust feature extraction.

 > **Image example**: Samples of synthetic images generated for training - positive class.
 > ![pos](images/syn_p.png)

 > **Image example**: Samples of synthetic images generated for training - negative class.
 > ![neg](images/syn_n.png)